raevilman/the-rd-notes/notes/projects/future-commit/index.md

 ---

 # What?
-A tiny utility to git-commit in future.
+A tiny utility to `git commit` in the future.

 # Syntax